StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 Once the streams and views are configured, the Autonomous Anomaly Detection service selects streams using script API query and schedule detection jobs for them.
 Detected anomalies appear in several places:
-* All anomalies appear as annotation in metric charts in element details and during stream inspection
+* All anomalies appear as annotations in metric charts in [Component Details](/getting_started.md#component-relation-details) and in [Metric inspector](/getting_started.md#metric-Inspector)
-* The Anomalies with HIGH severity will appear as events.
+* The Anomalies with HIGH severity will appear as events in [Event Perspective](/use/perspectives/event-perspective.md).
 Clicking on the event will open the event details pane where one can see the details of the anomaly.

 [//]: # (Troubleshooting section)